 The Michigan Tech Enterprise SmartZone is a collaboration between Michigan Tech and the cities of Houghton and Hancock.
 The SmartZone captures certain state taxes, with the goal of creating or attracting more than 500 science and engineering jobs to the area.

-The SmartZone operates two business incubators—one in Houghton and one in Hancock—and participates with Michigan Tech’s Advanced Technology Design Center.
+The SmartZone operates two business incubators—one in Houghton and one in Hancock—and participates with Michigan Tech’s Advanced Technology Development Complex.
 The organization also offers programs and services to encourage entrepreneurial development and that help ensure the success of start-ups and small companies.

 Services include the incubators, with flexible leases and shared services, business development programs (such as educational workshops), business services, and student programs (internships and co-op opportunities).